-The management team of the Group applied scientific management software to achieve automotion and intelligent management during the course of production, and deployed equipment between production and research and development to maximise the usage of production capacity.
-The scientific production management process enhanced the production efficiency of the Group, which enables the Group to constantly launch new products in time targeting at market demand with a view to increasing the strengths of product differentiation.
-Our ES fiber project has also been successfully put into production during the year under review.
+The management team of the Group applied scientific management software to achieve networking and informatization of the management during the course of production, to allocate production among various products and to allocate equipment between production and research and development to maximize the utilization of production capacity.
+The scientific production management process enhanced the production efficiency of the Group, which enabled the Group to constantly launch new products on time targeting at market demand with a view to increasing the strengths of product differentiation.
+Our ES fiber project successfully commenced production on 27 June 2020.
+ES fiber is a kind of bicomponent skin-core structure composite fiber where the skin component has a low melting point and good flexibility and the core component has a high melting point and high strength.
+After heating, a portion of the skin component will be melted and bonded together, and the rest maintains the fiber properties while enjoying a low thermal shrinkage rate.
+It is particularly suitable for use in through air drying process to manufacture products such as sanitary materials, thermal filling materials and filtration materials.
 With respect to model selection and main equipment installation, our ES fiber project adopts German facilities.
 The excellent equipment largely ensures the Group's product innovation and technological innovation.
-The Group manufactures the high-end customized products according to highend customers' demand.
+The Group targets at the high-end customers to provide them with high-end customized products according to their demand, as a gradual process to enter into the international high-end market.
 Moving forward, the Group expects more promising prospects for the ES fiber business as to demand and application.
 High value-added products can generate higher profits, which will also consolidate the position of the Group in the industry.

-The Group manufactures functional polyester thin film project of 255,000 tons in production site G on an annual basis, of which, 2 of the production lines focused on the production of polyester thin film, with an annual capacity of 70,000 tons, were duly put into production in December 2020.
+The Group manufactures functional polyester thin films project of 255,000 tons in production site G on an annual basis, of which, 2 of the production lines focused on the production of polyester thin films, with an annual capacity of 70,000 tons, were duly put into production in December 2020.
 The project adopts international advanced polyester production process with six biaxially-oriented polyester thin films production lines of the latest model purchased from Dornier in Germany, equipped with the cutting machines in KAMPF of Germany, and 9 APET sheet production lines.
 By virtue of the automatic control, the implementation of purification management in production workshops, and the smooth operation and stability of the equipment and the production lines, we can manufacture thin films of larger span, which can satisfy more customers' needs and ensure the quality of various products.
 Positioning at high-end functional polyester thin films market at home and abroad, the products can be mainly applied in the segments including soft packaging, composite printing, garments, safety and energy saving, cosmetics, food packaging, toys, electronic products including solar backplane, protective film and release film.
-Due to the prosperous market conditions in the thin film market this year and wide market potential, there have been advanced orders placed by our customers prior to the commencement of commercial production of the project.
+Due to the prosperous market conditions in the thin films market this year and wide market potential, there have been advanced orders placed by our customers prior to the commencement of commercial production of the project.
 Relying on the entire supply chain platform of the Group and mature technology management team, the products will serve customers in all respects with a focus on high quality, high starting point and specialization.
-The production of the project will allow the Group to double the capacity of its existing polyester thin film and APET sheet and strengthen its market position as a large polyester thin film manufacturer in China.
+The production of the project will allow the Group to double the capacity of its existing polyester thin films and APET sheet and strengthen its market position as a large polyester thin films manufacturer in China.